MicroEJ/docs/VEEPortingGuide/sp.rst

 must be processed by the :ref:`SP compiler <sp_compiler>`.
 This compiler generates a binary file (``.o``) that will be linked to the overall application by the linker.
-It also generates two descriptions of the block ID constants, one in Java and one in C. These constants can be used by either the Java or the C application modules.
+It also generates two descriptions of the block ID constants, one in Java code and one in C code.
+These constants can be used by either the Java code or the C application modules.

 .. _sp_compiler: